preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/index.rst

 Prerequisite: The Tenant feature "Communities" must be active for any community options to be available.
 A tip: There are example community templates to activate in Features for the business profile.

+This page and the pages available here, describes how these options work in Omnia 6.13.
+For Omnia 7.0 and later, see this page: :doc:`Communities settings in Omnia 7 </blocks/general-block-settings/index>`

+The following settings are available in Omnia 6.13:

 .. image:: community-65-new.png

 Select section for more information: